WYATTBENSKEN/multimorbidity/README.md

 In addition to citing this R Package, we ask that you please cite the original manuscripts which developed these algorithms.
-Portions of this package, specifically, the Elixhauser and Charlson diagnoses codes, were adapted from another package, [`comorbidity`](https://github.com/ellessenne/comorbidity).
+Portions of this package, specifically the Elixhauser and Charlson diagnoses codes, were adapted from another package, [`comorbidity`](https://github.com/ellessenne/comorbidity).